razon7/Group-Project/README.md

 * How many colleges are in each state?
 * How many public, private, and for-profit colleges are in each state?
 * What are the average tution costs by state of a two-year and four-year college?
-* What states have the highest early career pay?
+* What states have the highest early career salary?
+* What regions have the highest early careery salary?

 **We intend to use the following labels as our features:**
 * State
+* Region
 * In-state Tuition
 * Out-of-state Tuition
 * Enrollment Size